-In this paper is reported on the inventory process and options for managing ecosystem services developed and tested in a case study of the AL-Prespa.
-The approach has the following elements: a) a semi-quantitative inventory of what ecosystem services are present in AL-Prespa, how they are being used, and what is happening to them under current land use regimes and activities in the area; and b) identification of major decision options for the future.
+In this paper is reported on the inventory process and options for managing ecosystem services developed and tested in a case study of the AL-Prespa in south-eastern Albania.
+The approach has the following elements: a) a semi-quantitative inventory of what ecosystem services are present.
+How they are being used, and what is happening to them under current land use regimes and activities in the area; and b) identification of major decision scenarios for the future.